MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/calculate-a-truck-route.md

 ---
 title: "Calculate a Truck Route | Microsoft Docs"
-description: "This article describes how to calculate a truck route, providing URL templates, API limits, template parameters, and examples." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: "This article describes how to calculate a truck route that can take into account truck attributes such as size, weight and type of cargo and defines API limits, supported HTTP methods.
+Also includes URL templates, template parameters, and examples." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""